On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Methodology

 \subsubsection{Filter Augmentation}

-Unlike~\cite{fletcherNonlinearProgrammingPenalty2002}, the filter is only augmented if, and only if, any of the sufficient decrease conditions~\eqref{eq: descentDirection}, \eqref{eq: sufficientDecrease2} or \eqref{eq: AmijoCondition} do not hold.
-This stricter augmentation rule avoids cycling, that is, the iterates alternately improve one of the two measures, but deteriorate the other \cite{wachterLineSearchFilter2005}.
+Unlike~\cite{fletcherNonlinearProgrammingPenalty2002}, the filter is only augmented if, and only if, \added[id=TC]{at least one} of the sufficient decrease conditions~\eqref{eq: descentDirection}--\eqref{eq: AmijoCondition} does not hold.
+This stricter augmentation rule avoids cycling, \added[id=TC]{where} the iterates alternately improve one of the two measures but deteriorate the other \cite{wachterLineSearchFilter2005}.